soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: February 3, Friday

+**Today's Progress**: Adding authorization to YelpCamp.

+**Thoughts**: Installing packages, defining user model, configuring passport always seem like seems so complex - but it's getting more familiar everytime I do it.

 ### Day 31: February 2, Thursday

 **Today's Progress**: Finished authentication app implementing register/login/logout routes as well as middleware to see if a user is logged in.